Physical force and threats is never okay

-When someone hurts you, or threatens to hurt you, it is considered physical abuse.
-It doesn‘t matter whether there is physical harm.
+When someone hurts you, or threatens to hurt you, it is considered physical abuse and is prohibited in Iceland.
+It doesn‘t matter whether there is physical harm or not.
 It is also physical abuse if someone refuses to provide for your physical needs, like medicine.
 There is never any excuse for physically abusing someone.
 Often emotional abuse occurs before physical violence begins.

 The consequences can have different degrees of severity.
 The more severe the abuse is, the more of an effect it will have on your mental health.
 The longer abuse occurs, the more effect it can have on your health.
 The effects of abuse linger long after the abuse stops.
 The most severe consequences of physical abuse in close relationships are when someone murders their spouse or partner.